 A sociology degree program will prepare individuals for a wide range of career options by developing skills in research and analysis while also providing a strong foundational understanding of how social groups develop, behave, and interact.
 These skills and knowledge can help individuals pursue their ideal profession in fields such as social work, business, education, and criminal justice or advance their education further in a graduate program.

-Graduating with a bachelors in sociology may take 3-4 years and completion of several general requirement courses as well as core and elective courses in sociology.
+Graduating with a bachelor’s in sociology may take three to four years and completion of several general requirement courses as well as core and elective courses in sociology.
 Satisfactory scores on multiple choice exams and research papers are often required.
-Some programs require a student to maintain a portfolio that includes samples of work completed during the program which is reviewed by faculty.
+Some programs require a student to maintain a portfolio that includes samples of work completed during the program, which is reviewed by faculty.

 Typical Courses in a Sociology Curriculum